rudolphalmeida/sen/README.md

 ./build/sen
 ```

-Note that the currently app files (for remembering open windows and layout) are stored in the working directory.
+Note that the app files (for remembering open windows and layout) are stored in the working directory.

 ## Libraries